 - Recreational users who need to map forests for biking, hiking, or roads

-SmartMap 2.0 is focused on using low-cost UAV technology for video capture, forest mapping, and other natural resource applications.
-This course “unpacks” UAV technology and the applications and software needed to capture and generate forest imagery and maps.
+SmartMap 2.0 uses a more advanced GIS application, ArcGIS Online, as the platform to train attendees in forest mapping.
+This course “unpacks” UAS technology and the applications and software needed to both scout and collect aerial imagery for map-making.
 While SmartMap 1.0 provides an introduction to UAV technology, this course provides a more in-depth review with hands-on training in the use of apps for planning and conducting UAS flights.

 SmartMap 2.0 Learning Objectives